Chapter 5:

 Matthew 6:19-34

-Stop storing up for yourselves treasures upon the earth, where moth and rust consume, and where thieves break in and steal.
+Stop storing up for yourselves treasures on the earth, where moth and rust consume and where thieves break in and steal.
 Rather, store up for yourselves treasures in heaven, where neither moth nor rust consumes, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.
 The lamp of the body is the eye.
-If, then, your eye is simple, your whole body will be bright; but if your eye is wicked, your whole body will be dark.
-If in reality the light that is in you is darkness, how great that darkness is!
+If, then, your eye is focused, your whole body will be bright.
+But if your eye is envious, your whole body will be dark.
+If the light that is in you is really darkness, how great that darkness is!
 No one can slave for two masters; for either he will hate the one and love the other, or he will stick to the one and despise the other.
 You cannot slave for God and for Riches.
-On this account I say to you: Stop being anxious about your souls as to what you will eat or what you will drink, or about your bodies as to what you will wear.
-Does not the soul mean more than food and the body than clothing?
-Observe intently the birds of heaven, because they do not sow seed or reap or gather into storehouses; still your heavenly Father feeds them.
+On this account I say to you: Stop being anxious about your lives as to what you will eat or what you will drink, or about your bodies as to what you will wear.
+Does not life mean more than food and the body than clothing?
+Observe intently the birds of heaven; they do not sow seed or reap or gather into storehouses, yet your heavenly Father feeds them.
 Are you not worth more than they are?
 Who of you by being anxious can add one cubit to his life span?
-Also, on the matter of clothing, why are you anxious?
-Take a lesson from the lilies of the field, how they are growing; they do not toil, nor do they spin; but I say to you that not even Solomon in all his glory was arrayed as one of these.
-If, now, God thus clothes the vegetation of the field, which is here today and tomorrow is thrown into the oven, will he not much rather clothe you, you with little faith?
-So never be anxious and say, 'What are we to eat?' or, 'What are we to drink?' or, 'What are we to put on?'
+Also, why are you anxious about clothing?
+Take a lesson from the lilies of the field, how they grow; they do not toil, nor do they spin [thread]; but I tell you that not even Solomon in all his glory was arrayed as one of these.
+Now if this is how God clothes the vegetation of the field that is here today and tomorrow is thrown into the oven, will he not much rather clothe you, you with little faith?
+So never be anxious and say, 'What are we to eat?' or, 'What are we to drink?' or, 'What are we to wear?'
 For all these are the things the nations are eagerly pursuing.
-For your heavenly Father knows you need all these things.
-Keep on, then, seeking first the kingdom and his righteousness, and all these [other] things will be added to you.
+Your heavenly Father knows that you need all these things.
+Keep on, then, seeking first the Kingdom and his righteousness, and all these other things will be added to you.
 So never be anxious about the next day, for the next day will have its own anxieties.
-Sufficient for each day is its own badness.
+Each day has enough of its own troubles.

 Matthew 23:1-4, 23, 27-28, 33-36

 Then Jesus spoke to the crowds and to his disciples, saying: "The scribes and the Pharisees have seated themselves in the seat of Moses.
-Therefore all the things they tell you, do and observe, but do not do according to their deeds, for they say but do not perform.
-They bind up heavy loads and put them upon the shoulders of men, but they themselves are not willing to budge them with their finger." . . .
-23: "Woe to you, scribes and Pharisees, hypocrites! because you give the tenth of the mint and the dill and the cumin, but you have disregarded the weightier matters of the Law, namely, justice and mercy and faithfulness.
-These things it was binding to do, yet not to disregard the other things! . . .
-27-28: "Woe to you, scribes and Pharisees, hypocrites! because you resemble whitewashed graves, which outwardly indeed appear beautiful but inside are full of dead men's bones and of every sort of uncleanness.
-In that way you also, outwardly indeed, appear righteous to men, but inside you are full of hypocrisy and lawlessness! . . .
-33-36: "Serpents, offspring of vipers, how are you to flee from the judgment of Gehenna?
-For this reason, here I am sending forth to you prophets and wise men and public instructors.
-Some of them you will kill and impale, and some of them you will scourge in your synagogues and persecute from city to city; that there may come upon you all the righteous blood spilled on earth, from the blood of righteous Abel to the blood of Zechariah son of Barachiah, whom you murdered between the sanctuary and the altar.
-Truly I say to you, All these things will come upon this generation."
+Therefore, all the things they tell you, do and observe, but do not do according to their deeds, for they say but they do not practice what they say.
+They bind up heavy loads and put them on the shoulders of men, but they themselves are not willing to budge them with their finger." . . .
+23 "Woe to you, scribes and Pharisees, hypocrites! because you give the tenth of the mint and the dill and the cumin, but you have disregarded the weightier matters of the Law, namely, justice and mercy and faithfulness.
+These things it was necessary to do, yet not to disregard the other things. . .
+27, 28 "Woe to you, scribes and Pharisees, hypocrites! because you resemble whitewashed graves, which outwardly indeed appear beautiful but inside are full of dead men's bones and of every sort of uncleanness.
+In the same way, on the outside you appear righteous to men, but inside you are full of hypocrisy and lawlessness!" . . .
+33-36 "Serpents, offspring of vipers, how will you flee from the judgment of Gehenna?
+For this reason, I am sending to you prophets and wise men and public instructors.
+Some of them you will kill and execute on stakes, and some of them you will scourge in your synagogues and persecute from city to city, so that there may come upon you all the righteous blood spilled on earth, from the blood of righteous Abel to the blood of Zechariah son of Barachiah, whom you murdered between the sanctuary and the altar.
+Truly I say to you, all these things will come upon this generation."

 If possible, as far as it depends upon you, be peaceable with all men.
 Do not avenge yourselves, beloved, but yield place to the wrath; for it is written: "Vengeance is mine; I will repay, says Jehovah."
 But, "if your enemy is hungry, feed him; if he is thirsty, give him something to drink; for by doing this you will heap fiery coals upon his head."
 Do not let yourself be conquered by the evil, but keep conquering the evil with the good.